outrigdev/outrig/README.md

 curl -sf https://outrig.run/install.sh | sh
 ```

-Alternatively, you can download .deb, .rpm, or .tar.gz packages directly from our [GitHub releases page](https://github.com/outrigdev/outrig/releases).
+Alternatively, you can download .dmg, .deb, .rpm, or .tar.gz packages directly from our [GitHub releases page](https://github.com/outrigdev/outrig/releases).

 For developers interested in building from source, see [BUILD.md](docs/BUILD.md).
 If you've already cloned the repository, you can build and install with: